 John received a B.A. from the University of Michigan and a M.A. from the University of Santa Monica.

 Melissa Bersofsky joined the USC Price Development team in May of 2015 and serves as the Executive Director of Development.
-She works closely with donors, alumni, faculty and senior administration to support the school’s academic priorities in conjunction with the school’s $150 million capital initiative goal.
-She is also responsible for major gift fundraising, planned giving and donor stewardship, and she oversees USC Price’s Parent Programs.
+She works closely with alumni, parents, faculty and community supporters to help strengthen the Price School’s academic priorities in conjunction with the school’s $150 million capital initiative.
+She is responsible for major gift fundraising, planned giving, and donor stewardship.

 Caroline Bhalla joined the USC Price Development team in September 2012 and serves as the Senior Director of Development and Constituent Relations.
 She is responsible for the cultivation and oversight of the Athenian Society, the premier philanthropic support organization at USC Price.
 She is also responsible for annual giving, alumni relations and the alumni board.

 Prior to this position, Caroline worked as the Assistant Director of Admissions (interim) at UCLA School of Law.
 Before returning to California in July 2011, she was the Associate Director of the New York University Furman Center for Real Estate and Urban Policy, where she began as a research assistant in 2002.
 She then became the Project Director for the annual State of the City’s Housing and Neighborhoods report.
 In 2008, Caroline became the Associate Director, assuming responsibility for human relations, finance and fundraising for the Furman Center.
 Prior to that, she worked as an Assistant Account Executive in a boutique public relations firm in San Francisco, Graham and Associates.